tenkeyless/dart_docs/src/content/effective-dart/design.md

 exposed in the same way, use a method instead.

-### AVOID using runtime type tests to fake overloading
+### AVOID using runtime type tests to fake overloading {:#avoid-using-runtime-type-tests-to-fake-overloading}

 It's common for an API to support similar operations on different types of parameters.